 • the Gljúfrabúi waterfall a few hundred meters from the previous one.
 Initially it looks less majestic but entering from a rock split, you can enter a cave where you can admire the waterfall from a completely different perspective, it will leave you breathless.

 Recommended lunch: Fjöruborðið at Stokkseyri in about an hour but that brings us closer to our next stop.

 Leaving the lava tour we head towards the capital Reykjavík, because after having filled the eyes of beauty, walking in a land that at times seems like a moon, we want to discover how we live in the city, the most populous in Iceland!

-I’ll talk about it in the next article online in few days!
+I talk about it in this article !

 What to see in Reykjavik, capital of Iceland.